Visualize a multispectral satellite image

 Bright green agricultural field on the map

 In the Image Information pane, a graph appears showing the reflectance value for every band at that particular pixel location.
-For instance, for this agricultural field, the Near infrared (NIR) band has a very high value and the Red band (symbolized in red) a very low value.
+For this agricultural field, the Near infrared (NIR) band has a very high value and the Red band (symbolized in red) a very low value, which is typical of plants rich in chlorophyll, as explained earlier.
+This type of graph is named a spectral profile chart.

 4. On the map, point to various land covers, such as bare earth (beige or light brown), forest (dark green), and built-up (white or light gray).
-Observe how the spectral band values change interactively.
+Observe how the reflectance values change interactively.

-For bare earth, the Red band reflectance value is comparatively higher and the NIR band reflectance value lower.
+For instance, for bare earth, the Red band reflectance value is comparatively higher and the NIR band reflectance value lower than what you saw for the agricultural field.
 The two Shortwave infrared (SWIR) bands also have higher values.

-The specific curve that forms on the graph for a given pixel is named a spectral profile.
-Each land cover type (grass field, forest, water, built-up, and so on) will tend to always produce a similar spectral profile.
-These recognizable patterns are referred to as spectral signatures, and make it possible to identify land cover types automatically in multispectral imagery.
-Similarly, diseased crops or forest patches would have a typical spectral signature that would distinguish them from healthy crops or forest.
+You will notice that each land cover type seems to always produce a similar recognizable curve on the chart.
+This is because different materials tend to have unique patterns of reflectance values across different wavelengths of the EM spectrum.
+These recognizable patterns are referred to as spectral signatures, and could be described as the fingerprint of a material based on how it interacts with light.
+Spectral signatures make it possible to distinguish different land cover types (grass field, forest, water, built-up, and so on).
+Similarly, diseased crops or sparse forest would have a typical spectral signature that would distinguish them from healthy crops or dense forest.
 Most imagery analysis techniques take advantage of these predictable patterns to detect valuable information about the landscape.

 Examine a spectral profile chart

-Next, you'll compare the spectral profiles for different land cover types in more detail, using a spectral profile chart that was prepared for you.
+Next, you'll compare the spectral signatures for different land cover types in more detail, using a spectral profile chart that was prepared for you.
 You'll switch to the second map of the project.

 1. Above the map, click the Spectral profiles tab.